viant/dbsync/README.md

 - diff.numericPrecision: default required decimal precision when comparing decimal data (can be also specified on diff.columns level)
 - diff.dateFormat: default date format used to compare date/time data type (can be also specified on diff.columns level)
 - diff.dateLayout: default date layout used to compare date/time data type (can be also specified on diff.columns level)
+- diff.newIDOnly: flag to sync only source where dest.ID > source.ID

 ##### Custom data comparision